bennewton999/blog2018/content/posts/11-20-2017/index.md

 * The long and unusual path I took to get where I am now
 * And travel (how cliché)

-Yes, if I could, I'd start fresh as a stravel blogger.
+Yes, if I could, I'd start fresh as a travel blogger.
 Let's see where that ends up.